ruchisahota/gaia/doc/README.md

 ### Hierarchy layout

-The Control Plane API follows a three-level structure to traverse the hierarchy.
+The Segment Console API follows a three-level structure to traverse the hierarchy.
-For instance, for an hypothetical object `parent` that can have `children` who can in turn have `grandchildren`, Aporeto lays out the API URLs as follows:
+For instance, for an hypothetical object `parent` that can have `children` who can in turn have `grandchildren`, Segment lays out the API URLs as follows:

 - `/parents`: Affects all parents.
 - `/parents/:id`: Affects a particular parent with the given ID.